aspose-total/Aspose.Total-Products/total/en/net/conversion/dotm-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOTM to CSV or Online App" h2="Export DOTM to CSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate DOTM to CSV conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities, including the ability to convert DOTM to CSV.
+The conversion process is simple and can be completed in two steps.

+The first step is to use Aspose.Words for .NET to export DOTM to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, and convert documents in a variety of formats, including DOTM.
+It provides a comprehensive set of features and capabilities, including the ability to export DOTM to HTML.

+The second step is to use Aspose.Cells for .NET to convert HTML to CSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, edit, and convert spreadsheets in a variety of formats, including CSV.
+It provides a comprehensive set of features and capabilities, including the ability to convert HTML to CSV.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOTM to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to CSV.
+By using Aspose.Total for .NET, developers can easily incorporate DOTM to CSV conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+The two-step process is simple and straightforward, and can be completed quickly and easily.
+Aspose.Total for .NET provides a comprehensive suite of components that enable developers to easily incorporate a wide range of features and capabilities into their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}